 Smart technology is changing the way that the global population lives, interacts, and works.
 In 2016, in one of the biggest web attacks ever, web infrastructure across the world was attacked by a botnet of hacked connected devices, ranging from webcams to routers.
-In 2017, the FBI emphasized the various opportunities available to cybercriminals for accessing IoT and other devices as well as the information attached to these networks.
 With the advent of new technologies such as 5G, and ubiquitous interconnected devices having become a reality, there are likely to be increased risks.

 d.
 Artificial Intelligence (AI)